Tom Brady reveals Super Bowl run came on injured left knee

 "From this point to the beginning of training camp, I really feel like I can really work hard at football improvement as opposed to getting back to a place where you're more baseline," Brady said.

-The Bucs retained all 22 Super Bowl starters and will be vying for a Super Bowl repeat, something last accomplished by the Brady-led Patriots in 2003 and 2004.
+The Bucs retained all 22 Super Bowl starters and will be vying for a repeat, something last accomplished by the Brady-led Patriots in 2003 and 2004.

-Brady stressed he and his teammates can not just assume things will fall into place late in the season as they did in 2020.
+Brady stressed he and his teammates cannot just assume things will fall into place late in the season as they did in 2020.

 "The reality is everything's different.
 The teams will approach you a little bit differently.
 You're kind of the team everyone's watching now.
 There's different degrees of expectation.
 There's more external noise.